CSCfi/Kielipankki-utilities/docs/howto_nertagging.md

 The scripts for NER-tagging can be found in GitHub in the same place as the tokenizing and parsing scripts [Kielipankki-utilities/vrt-tools](https://github.com/CSCfi/Kielipankki-utilities/tree/master/vrt-tools).

-If you have your own copy of ‘Kielipankki-utilities’ on Puhti already, you can just update it with the help of the command `git pull`.
+If you have your own copy of ‘Kielipankki-utilities’ on [CSC’s computing environment](https://urn.fi/urn:nbn:fi:lb-2026090301) already, you can just update it with the help of the command `git pull`.
 Then you can create a symbolic link to the folder ‘vrt-tools’ from the respective corpora folder in your working directory, e.g.:

     ln -s /homeappl/home/‘username’/Kielipankki-utilities/vrt-tools/ bin